Teamera

 What is Teamera's revenue?

-Teamera generates $440K in revenue.
+Teamera generates an estimated $440K in annual revenue.

 Who founded Teamera?